-Transcripts of earlier examinations of persons released from the duty of testifying (Article 94 paragraph 1) may not be examined in accordance with the provisions of this Article if those persons were not summoned to the trial or have declared at the trial that they will not give testimony.
+The inspection of the transcripts of the statements of witnesses who have been released from the duty to testify (Article 94, Paragraph 1) is not allowed, in accordance with the provisions of this Article, if those persons haven't been summoned at all to the trial or if, at the trial, they have refused to testify.

-The reasons will be specified in the transcript of the trial due to which evidence is being examined in accordance with the provisions of paragraphs 1 and 2 of this Article, and the president of the panel will announce whether the witness or expert witness who testified had been sworn in
+The transcript from the trial will include the reasons for which evidence is examined in accordance with the provisions of Paragraphs 1 and 2 of this Article, and the president of the panel will advise whether the witness or the expert witness who testified took an oath.